-Eleven institutional outbreaks at long term care facilities were reported in four different regions during week 06.
-Region 2/3 reported two outbreaks due to influenza.
-Five outbreaks were reported in HSR 6/5S.
-Four of those outbreaks had positive test results for influenza.
-Three outbreaks were reported in HSR7.
-One outbreak was due to influenza A, one was due to influenza B, and one was due to influenza.
-One outbreak was reported in HSR 9/10.
-There were rapid positive lab results for both influenza A and influenza B. Various control measures such as limiting the movement of staff, isolation of the ill, and distributing prophylaxis were implemented at the facilities.
+Fifteen institutional outbreaks were reported during week 07 in 5 different regions at long-term care facilities.
+In HSR 2/3, 6 outbreaks were reported.
+Three of the outbreaks had positive test results for influenza A, 2 had positive test results for influenza and influenza B. One outbreak was reported in HSR 4/5N due to influenza B. In HSR 6/5S, 2 outbreaks were reported, one with positive test results for influenza A and the other with positive test results for influenza A and B. Four outbreaks were reported in HSR 7.
+One outbreak reported positive test results for influenza A, one reported positive test results for influenza B, and 2 reported positive test results for influenza A and B. HSR 9/10 had two reported outbreaks.
+One outbreak was positive for influenza A and the other for influenza B. Various control measures such as limiting the movement of staff, isolation of the ill, and distributing prophylaxis were implemented at the facilities.